dxw/accessibility-manual/src/introduction/index.md

 This guide explains:
 * what we mean by concepts like accessibility needs, disability and assistive technology
 * the different conceptual models of disability
-* why it is important for us to create accessible services

 ## What we mean by people with accessibility needs
 People with accessibility needs are people that have specific needs, at this point in their life, when accessing and